xakur/soppusite/pages/life-tips.md

 ---
 layout: page
-permalink: /posts/the-deep/
+permalink: /posts/life-tips/
-title: The Deep
+title: Life Tips
-share-title: The Deep | Slice of Power
+share-title: Life Tips | Slice of Power
 ---

-<p style="text-align: center;font-size: 18px;font-family: Gadugi;">Looking beyond our circumstances to gain more than what is presented to us.
-This page features valuable lessons and knowledge picked up from random events in life.
-A bad thing may not be a bad thing after all.
-Reflect from the deep and become a wiser you.</p>
+<p style="text-align: center;font-size: 18px;font-family: Gadugi;">Easy tips for life, easy nourishment for your mind.
+Start everything from your mind.
+Reprogram your mind, and all unpleasantries will be minimized.
+Change the way you think and become your biggest supporter.
+You alone, will lift yourself up.</p>

 <div class="posts">
-  {% for post in site.categories['the-deep'] %}
+  {% for post in site.categories['life-tips'] %}
     <article class="post">
       <h1>
           <a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a>